AnaviTechnology/anavi-docs/anavi-handle/anavi-handle.md

 The hardware connector on ANAVI Handle is compatible with the Wii Classic Controller.
 Currently, the [open-source firmware written in CircuitPython](https://github.com/AnaviTechnology/anavi-handle-sw) supports only Nunchuk-compatible controllers.
 However, it can be extended to support the Classic Controller using [libraries from Adafruit](https://github.com/adafruit/Adafruit_CircuitPython_Wii_Classic).

+* Does the ANAVI Handle support the gyroscope in the Nunchuck controller?

+Yes, with the ANAVI Handle and the [Adafruit CircuitPython Nunchuk library](https://docs.circuitpython.org/projects/nunchuk/en/latest/index.html), you can read acceleration values from the gyroscope inside the controller.
+Here is a [simple example of how to do it](https://github.com/adafruit/Adafruit_CircuitPython_Nunchuk/blob/main/examples/nunchuk_simpletest.py).

 # CHAPTER 6: Revision History

 ## Document Revision